 Do fellowship applicants need to be Board-certified or Board-eligible?

 It is not expected that all applicants (especially those still in residency) will have passed their Board exams.
 Prior to the first date of work as a fellow, it is expected that fellows will have completed residency training at an ACGME-certified residency and will have a California Medical License.
 Fellows will work with the Program Director to arrange time to take their board exam during fellowship (at the fellow’s expense).

 What training backgrounds or specialties will be considered?

 While KP Northern California Community Medicine Fellowships are designed for residents seeking primary care opportunities, each site may have certain stipulations.
-For example, the CMGH Fellowship at Napa Solano will accept only applicants coming from backgrounds in Family Medicine.
+For example, the CMGH Fellowship at Napa Solano and the CMIM Fellowship at Santa Rosa has an emphasis on integrative medicine will accept only applicants coming from backgrounds in Family Medicine.
 The CMHD Fellowship at Oakland is open to applicants from Internal Medicine and Family Medicine backgrounds.